The Rise of David Levinsky: Book I: Home and School

 The main character, David Levinsky, is born in 1865 in Antomir, a city of 80,000 in the Kovno district of the Russian Empire (present-day Lithuania).
 His father dies when he is three, leaving him and his mother to fend for themselves.
 He grows up in abject poverty.
 Better off relatives send him to a private cheder for elementary instruction in Judaism and the Torah.
-From abuse by some rich kids, he becomes one of the tougher kids, but also excels academically.
+Initially bullied by well-off classmates, he eventually becomes one of the tougher kids and excels academically.

 Book II: Enter Satan

 At age 13 David finishes his cheder education and begins Talmudic studies in a yeshivah.
-He meets and befriends Reb (Rabbi) Sender who has been supported by his wife while he spent sixteen hours daily studying the Talmud.
+He meets and befriends Reb (Rabbi) Sender who is supported by his wife while he spends sixteen hours a day studying the Talmud.
 Reb Sender is one of the most "nimble-minded" scholars in the town, and well liked.
 He also befriends Naphtali, another student two years ahead of him.
 David and Naphtali often study together at nightly vigils until morning worshippers come.
 David begins to feel an inner conflict between the religious instruction he receives and his growing interest in girls.
 He also thinks of his childhood dislike for Red Esther, the daughter of one of the other families in his basement home.
 Meanwhile, a Pole moves to Antomir and becomes a regular reader at the synagogue.
-The Pole has memorized 500 pages of the Talmud and recites by memory, provoking David's jealousy.
-He begins memorizing sections of the Talmud, but Reb Sender finds out and questions his motivation.
+The Pole has memorized 500 pages of the Talmud, provoking David's jealousy.
+He redoubles his commitment to Talmudic memorization, but Reb Sender finds out and questions his motivations.
 This leads to a physical confrontation between David and the Pole.

 Book III: I Lose my Mother

 David is harassed in the Horse-market during Passover by a group of gentiles celebrating Easter; one gentile punches him.
-His mother sees his split lip and goes out to set straight the gentile who hit him, though advised not to.
-She is beaten to death and dies that night.
+His mother sees his split lip and, against the advice of neighbors, goes out to set things straight.
+She is beaten badly, dying that night.

-After mourning he moves into the synagogue, as was often customary for poorer Talmudic students, and continues his studies.
-As was also customary for poor talmudic students, he "eats days" at the houses of benefactors, who invite Talmudic scholars for one meal per week.
-By and large, however, he goes hungry, until Shiphrah Minsker—a rich Jewish woman—hears of his plight.
-Finally well-fed, he reapplies himself to his studies.
-He has, however, lost interest in the Talmud.
-After the assassination of Czar Alexander II in 1881 and anti-Jewish riots, many Jews participated in the "great New Exodus"; David thoughts turn to seeking his fortune in America.
+After mourning, David moves into the synagogue, as was often customary for poorer Talmudic students, and continues his studies.
+As was also customary, he "eats days" at the houses of benefactors, who invite Talmudic scholars for one meal per week.
+By and large, however, he goes hungry, until Shiphrah Minsker—a rich woman—hears of his plight.
+Finally well-fed, he resolves to rededicate himself to his studies.
+However, he finds that the spark has gone out and his interest in the Talmud has seemingly vanished.
+After the assassination of Czar Alexander II in 1881 and subsequent anti-Jewish riots, many Jews flee the Russian Empire for lands free of religious persecution.
+David's thoughts now turn to starting a new life in America.